andydandy74/ClockworkForDynamo/README.md

 Installation is simple - just use Dynamo's built-in package manager and search for ```Clockwork```.
 If you have used some of my previous 0.6.3 packages, please remember to uninstall *all* of them (find a complete list [here](https://github.com/CAAD-RWTH/ClockworkForDynamo/wiki/0.6.3-Packages-to-Uninstall)).
 Also, always make sure you have the correct version of Clockwork installed that corresponds to your installed version of Dynamo.

 ##Versions
 The different versions are available as separate packages on the package manager.
-I release a new Clockwork package for each
+(So far each new major Dynamo version has introduced changes that prevented downward compatibility of nodes, hence the separate packages...)
+- Clockwork for Dynamo 0.9.x: Coming very, very soon...
 - Clockwork for Dynamo 0.8.3: [0.82.3](https://github.com/CAAD-RWTH/ClockworkForDynamo/wiki/Version-History#0822)
 - Clockwork for Dynamo 0.7.x: [0.75.47](https://github.com/CAAD-RWTH/ClockworkForDynamo/wiki/Version-History#07547) - not supported any more
 - Clockwork for Dynamo 0.6.3: [0.63.3](https://github.com/CAAD-RWTH/ClockworkForDynamo/wiki/Version-History#0633) - not supported any more